zoonoo/azure-docs.ko-kr/articles/storsimple/storsimple-snapshot-manager-manage-backup-policies.md

 <properties
-   pageTitle="StorSimple 스냅숏 관리자 백업 정책 | Microsoft Azure" description="StorSimple 스냅숏 관리자 MMC 스냅인을 사용하여 예약된 백업을 제어하는 백업 정책을 만들고 관리하는 방법을 설명합니다." services="storsimple" documentationCenter="NA" authors="SharS"
+   pageTitle="StorSimple Snapshot Manager backup policies | Microsoft Azure" description="Describes how to use the StorSimple Snapshot Manager MMC snap-in to create and manage the backup policies that control scheduled backups." services="storsimple" documentationCenter="NA" authors="SharS"